Smith confident Starc ready for South Africa Test

 “It wasn’t great but I’m sure in a couple of weeks’ time he’ll be okay and back into things,” said Smith.

-Australia play South Africa in a three-Test series starting in Perth on November 3.
+Australia play South Africa in a three-Test series starting in Perth on November 3.—APP